eloyUA/Data-Structures/README.md

 ### General information
 An data structure, is an implementation of all the functions to store data in different forms.
-For example, in this repository, we have a stack (dinamic and static), a queue (dinamic and static), a linked list (obviously dynamic) and a dictionary.
+For example, in this repository, we have a stack (dynamic and static), a queue (dynamic and static), a linked list (obviously dynamic) and a dictionary.

 ### Installation